-Steding was on the 1996 US Olympic gold medal–winning women’s basketball team, and has played professionally in the WNBA, with the Seattle Storm and Sacramento Monarchs, and with the American Basketball League’s Portland Power.
+Steding was on the 1996 US Olympic gold-medal-winning women’s basketball team and has played professionally in the WNBA, with the Seattle Storm and Sacramento Monarchs, and with the American Basketball League’s Portland Power.

 Steding replaces Kelly Greenberg, who resigned in April amid allegations from some players that she bullied them, leading four to quit in the last year.
 In her chat with reporters, Steding said she didn’t know if the controversy would linger with her players.
 “I don’t intend for it to linger.
 What I’ve said to everybody is, I think the most important thing is that this is our team, and we’re going to move forward.
-I think the girls are excited about the future, and that’s all I can ask for….They’re good players, so I don’t think it’s that far off to expect success.”
-The Terriers start the season at crosstown rival Northeastern on November 14.
+I think the girls are excited about the future, and that’s all I can ask for.…They’re good players, so I don’t think it’s that far off to expect success.”

 A student-athlete at Stanford, Steding was a power forward and helped her team to its first NCAA Women’s Division I basketball championship in 1990.
 She graduated that year with a psychology degree.
 A native Oregonian, she was inducted into Stanford’s Sports Hall of Fame in 2002 and the Oregon Sports Hall of Fame in 2004.